ZhiGroup/RaPID/README.md

 RaPID is free for academic and research use only.
 For Commercial Use inquiries, please contact the below authors:

-Authors: Ardalan Naseri, Xiaoming Liu, Shaojie Zhang shzhang@cs.ucf.edu, Degui Zhi Degui.Zhi@uth.tmc.edu.
+Authors: Shaojie Zhang shzhang@cs.ucf.edu, Degui Zhi Degui.Zhi@uth.tmc.edu.

 ## RaPID (v.1.7):